-The 2022 Building Energy Efficiency Standards will improve upon the 2019 Energy Standards for new construction of, and additions and alterations to, residential and nonresidential buildings.
+The 2022 Building Energy Efficiency Standards (Energy Code) will improve upon the 2019 Energy Code for new construction of, and additions and alterations to, residential and nonresidential buildings.
 Workshops will be held to present revisions and obtain public comment.
 Proposed standards will be adopted in 2021 with an effective date of January 1, 2023.
-The California Energy Commission updates the standards every three years.
+The California Energy Commission (CEC) updates the standards every three years.

-The Energy Commission uses a public process and a rulemaking to adopt changes to the California Building Energy Efficiency Standards contained in the California Code of Regulations (CCR), Title 24, Part 6, and associated administrative regulations in Part 1 (collectively considered the Energy Code).
+The CEC uses a public process and a rulemaking to adopt changes to the Energy Code contained in the California Code of Regulations (CCR), Title 24, Part 6, and associated administrative regulations in Part 1 (collectively considered the Energy Code).
 The updated standards will be proposed for adoption in 2021 with an effective date of January 1, 2023.

-The Energy Commission encourages public participation in its proceedings.
+The CEC encourages public participation in its proceedings.

 To participate in the rulemaking, you can attend the workshops and provide verbal comments to the record.
 Written comments can be submitted to the rulemaking docket.
 Instructions for submitting comments can be found on workshop notices.

 The public can propose an energy efficiency measure for consideration in current or future Energy Code updates.
-To document the proposed measure and cost-effectiveness, use the Building Energy Efficiency Measure Proposal Template - Word.
-Recent samples of past proposals are available.
-The analysis of the proposed measure should use the most up-to-date housing and commercial construction data - Excel.
+To document the proposed measure and cost-effectiveness, use the Building Energy Efficiency Measure Proposal Template.
+Samples of past proposals are available in the 2019 Energy Code docket or by request.

-The Public Adviser's Office can help anyone with questions about the proceedings.
+The Public Advisor's Office can help anyone with questions about the proceedings.

 Sign up for the Building Standards list serve to keep up to date about ongoing activities.

 The investor-owned utilities hold stakeholder meetings to discuss their sponsored measure proposals.
-The Energy Commission does not run those meetings, and participation in them is not required to participate in the Energy Commission proceeding.
+The CEC does not run those meetings, and participation in them is not required to participate in the CEC proceeding.